zmoitier/HAdaptiveIntegration.jl/docs/src/index.md

 This package shares many similarities with `HCubature.jl`; there are, however, a few important differences:

-- `AdaptiveSimplexQuadrature.jl` uses tabulated embedded cubature rules such as the ones found in [Cubature.jl](https://www.google.com/?client=safari), whereas `HCubature.jl` implemented the Genz-Malik algorithm valid axis-aligned rectangles in any dimension.
+- `HAdaptiveIntegration.jl` uses tabulated embedded cubature rules such as the ones found in [Cubature.jl](https://www.google.com/?client=safari), whereas `HCubature.jl` implemented the Genz-Malik algorithm valid axis-aligned rectangles in any dimension.
-- `AdaptiveSimplexQuadrature.jl` supports simplicies in low dimensions, whereas `HCubature.jl` supports axis-aligned rectangles in any dimension.
+- `HAdaptiveIntegration.jl` supports simplicies in low dimensions, whereas `HCubature.jl` supports axis-aligned rectangles in any dimension.

 Let's start with a simple example using `HCubature`: